KirbyKing186/Pokemon-Royal-Red/README.md

 And so much more!

-# Bug Reports
+## Troubleshooting

 If you find anything wrong with the game, please search if it's an issue with base FireRed first.
 Make sure that the ROM you used was correct (see **Installation**)

 Bugs that are caused by bad ROMs include glitched text in the move menu, and items not appearing in the bag.

 VBA-M has difficulties with the RTC clock feature.
 Using the mGBA emulator or the mGBA core used in RetroArch is advised.
 If you still want to use VBA-M, go to Options > Game Boy Advance, and enable RTC.
 Then, in that same menu, go to configure, and change the save type to Flash and the flash size to 128kb.

 ![image](https://github.com/KirbyKing186/Pokemon-Royal-Red/assets/125282065/82628390-4c1c-4d55-9e71-6124f62a173f)

 If you are sure there is something wrong with the hack, please submit a issue report and I will attend to it as soon as possible.

-# Special Thanks
+## Special Thanks

 Game Freak - Original FireRed Developers

 Nintendo - Original FireRed Publishers

-Kirby Baker - Spritework and support
+Kirby Baker - Tons of spritework and support

 Hex Maniac Discord - Uncountable amounts of help

 Haven & Shiny Till Dawn - Supported me and developed HMA

 Yogia16 - Supported me and sprited the HMA intro screen

+Lunos & Againsts - Created the [B2W2 styled party menu](https://www.pokecommunity.com/showthread.php?t=414022) and [B2W2 styled summary menu](https://www.pokecommunity.com/showthread.php?t=399121) respectivley.

 And...
 YOU!